-What tarragon substitute can you use when you don’t have fresh tarragon on hand?
+What tarragon substitute can you use when you don’t have fresh ones on hand for your recipes with tarragon?
 This section will introduce the top 10 tarragon substitute you may have already in your kitchen to you.

-Dried tarragon seems to be the best substitute for fresh tarragon, and it can be found easily in any grocery.
+When you compare dried tarragon with fresh tarragon, it’s obvious that dried tarragon is the best substitute for fresh tarragon, and it can be found easily in any grocery.
 Nevertheless, you should know that it will have some significant differences in flavor and can change your recipes.

 Dried tarragon is a little bit bitter and stronger than fresh tarragon; therefore, you just need to use a small amount of it for your dishes that will help you use it sparingly.
 One teaspoon of dried tarragon is equal to one tablespoon of fresh tarragon.

 Using dried tarragon will create an unforgettable flavor when combining with aromatics and herbs such as thyme, shallots, and basil.
 Besides, several béarnaise sauce recipes just use dried tarragon instead of fresh tarragon to bring you specific experience.

 Besides using dried tarragon, chervil is also a good solution since it has the closest flavor and aroma when compared to tarragon.
 Its taste is similar to anise and licorice, but it is not too strong; therefore, chervil is an ideal tarragon substitute when you don’t like tarragon too intense.